 The graphics were great to look at too.
 Every level has multiple layers to it, making them all aesthetically pleasing while you play through.
 It gives a lot more depth to the game and the colours are also great.
 The streams of light and just the range of different environments you’re greeted with in each level are beautiful to play through and the graphics as a whole are impressive, especially as this is an indie game.

 The soundtrack works perfectly with the game itself.
 The music gives off a futuristic feel and has just enough of a ‘space-y’ dynamic without it sounding to cheesy and generic.
 There have been times where I have played games and ended up noticing that the levels of the music compared to the levels of the dialogue are not mixed as well as they could be and the music just overpowers the voice over or vice-versa but I felt that this game did both nicely.

-Overall this game was fun to play and I expect I will end up playing again.
+Overall LOST ORBIT was fun to play and I expect I will end up playing again.
 It’s not the sort of game I normally play but it’s certainly given a good impression and makes me want to try some more games of a similar genre.
 If you’re interested in sci-fi or top-down type of games, this is definitely one that you’ll enjoy.